-Observe the following precautions when equipped with an engine clutch:
+Observe following precautions when using engine clutch:

-- Decrease engine speed to idle before engaging or disengaging clutch. - Do not run engine longer than twenty minutes with clutch disengaged. - Disengage and engage clutch several times monthly with engine running. - 5.
-Turn ignition switch to START.
+- Decrease engine speed to idle before engaging or disengaging clutch when engine is running. - Do not run engine longer than twenty minutes with clutch disengaged. - Disengage and engage clutch several times monthly with engine running to clean the clutch discs. - 5.
+Turn ignition switch to the start position.